1991–92 Los Angeles Clippers season

-Danny Manning averaged 19.2 points, 6.9 rebounds, 1.6 steals and 1.5 blocks per game, while Ron Harper averaged 18.2 points, 5.5 rebounds, 5.1 assists and 1.9 steals per game, and Charles D. Smith provided the team with 14.6 points, 6.1 rebounds and 2.0 blocks per game, but only played just 49 games due to a knee injury.
+Danny Manning averaged 19.2 points, 6.9 rebounds, 3.5 assists, 1.6 steals and 1.5 blocks per game, while Ron Harper averaged 18.2 points, 5.5 rebounds, 5.1 assists and 1.9 steals per game, and Charles D. Smith provided the team with 14.6 points, 6.1 rebounds and 2.0 blocks per game, but only played just 49 games due to a knee injury.
 In addition, Ken Norman contributed 12.1 points and 5.8 rebounds per game, while Rivers provided with 10.9 points, 3.9 assists and 1.9 steals per game, Olden Polynice averaged 8.1 points and 7.1 rebounds per game, and Gary Grant contributed 7.8 points, 6.9 assists and 1.8 steals per game.
 Meanwhile, Edwards averaged 9.7 points per game off the bench, and second-year forward Loy Vaught provided with 7.6 points and 6.5 rebounds per game.
-Brown finished in fourth place in Coach of the Year voting.
+Manning finished tied in 16th place in Most Valuable Player voting, while Brown finished in fourth place in Coach of the Year voting.

+In the Western Conference First Round of the 1992 NBA playoffs, the Clippers faced off against the 2nd–seeded, and Midwest Division champion Utah Jazz, who were led by the trio of All-Star forward Karl Malone, All-Star guard John Stockton, and Jeff Malone.
+The Clippers lost the first two games to the Jazz on the road at the Delta Center, before winning Game 3 at home, 98–88 at the Los Angeles Memorial Sports Arena.
+Game 4 of the series was played at the Anaheim Convention Center in Anaheim, California, due to the 1992 Los Angeles riots; the Clippers defeated the Jazz by a score of 115–107 to even the series.
+However, the Clippers lost Game 5 to the Jazz at the Delta Center, 98–89, thus losing in a hard-fought five-game series.

-However, in the Western Conference First Round of the 1992 NBA playoffs, the Clippers lost in five games to the Utah Jazz.
-Following the season, Smith, Rivers and second-year guard Bo Kimble were all traded to the New York Knicks, while Edwards signed as a free agent with the Los Angeles Lakers, and Polynice was dealt to the Detroit Pistons.
+The Clippers finished last in the NBA in home-game attendance, with an attendance of 500,200 at the Los Angeles Memorial Sports Arena during the regular season, which was 27th in the league.
+Following the season, Smith, Rivers, and second-year guard Bo Kimble were all traded to the New York Knicks, while Edwards signed as a free agent with the Los Angeles Lakers, and Polynice was traded to the Detroit Pistons.